Chuck Bednarik: Later life and death

-Death
+Bednarik was chairman of the Pennsylvania State Athletic Commission.

-Bednarik died at 4:23 a.m. on March 21, 2015 in Coopersburg, Pennsylvania after having fallen ill the previous day.
+Bednarik died at 4:23 a.m. on March 21, 2015, in Coopersburg, Pennsylvania, after having fallen ill the previous day.
 He was 89.
 Although the Philadelphia Eagles released a statement saying he died after a "brief illness", Bednarik's eldest daughter, Charlene Thomas, disputed that claim, saying he had Alzheimer's disease and had been suffering from dementia for years and that football-related injuries played a role in his decline.